letv1nnn/Web-Server/README.md

 (Not completed yet)

 ## *Drscription*
-This project is a multithreaded web server that I built from scratch.
+This project is a asynchronous and multithreaded web server that I built from scratch.
 I deployed it on an old laptop, effectively turning it into my own self-hosted server.
 Now I have a working, home-built web server running locally.

 ## *Current state*
-I've built a server that accepts GET requests and configured the firewall so that other LAN devices can connect to it.
+This server uses Tokio’s asynchronous, multithreaded runtime to handle incoming TCP connections concurrently without blocking threads.
+Each client connection is processed in its own async task, using non-blocking I/O to read HTTP requests and serve static files from disk efficiently.
 I've also set up the build system for this project using Cargo and shell scripts.

 ## *Technologies*
 I used Docker to containerize the server by creating a custom image and deploying it there.
 Additionally, I used Rust’s build system, Cargo, along with shell scripts to simplify the build and execution process.